kaust-rccl/Dist-DL-training/ddp/README.md

   Local metrics are sufficient for demonstrating how DDP scales.

 The collected metrics allow clear comparison of speed, memory usage, and behavior across different GPU counts.

+>#### Disclaimer
+>
+> For the sake of keeping the workshop practical and fast to run on shared cluster resources, all experiments in this module use **only 3 training epochs**.
+> This shortened schedule is intentional: it keeps runtime low while still showing clear improvements in training loss, training accuracy, throughput, and scaling behavior.
+>
+> These results should be interpreted as a **toy example** for understanding Distributed Data Parallelism—not as a meaningful training run for ResNet-50 or TinyImageNet.
+>In real research or production settings, you would train for many more epochs to achieve competitive accuracy.

 ---